greg7mdp/parallel-hashmap/README.md

 ## Iterator invalidation for btree containers

-Unlike for `std::map` and `std::set`, any mutating operation may invalidate existing iterators.
+Unlike for `std::map` and `std::set`, any mutating operation may invalidate existing iterators to btree containers.

 |    Operations	                            | Invalidated                |